moka-guys/automate_demultiplex/congenica_inputs/README.md

 # Decision Support Tool Inputs

-[congenica_inputs.py](congenica_inputs.py) prints the required inputs for the congenica upload app for a sample workflow in a string format.
+[congenica_inputs.py](congenica_inputs.py) prints the required inputs for the Congenica upload app for a sample workflow in a string format.

 Inputs are specified in the format executionid.output_name.
 The execution IDs for the relevant workflow stages are retrieved using dx describe with the workflow analysis ID and stage ID.

 The script is currently configured to return the IDs for the BAM and VCF files for WES and Custom Panels samples.
-It prints the output in the correct format for the input arguments for the congenica upload app.
+It prints the output in the correct format for the input arguments for the Congenica upload app.

 ## Protocol

-1. Creates a file dictionary of congenica upload inputs if the workflow is a workflow that required congenica upload
+1. Creates a file dictionary of Congenica upload inputs if the workflow is a workflow that required Congenica upload
 2. Sets the commands for retrieving the job ID for the VCF and BAM workflow stages
 3. Gets the job IDs for the VCF and BAM workflow stages using the created commands
-4. Creates the input string for the congenica app using the obtained job IDs and DNAnexus job output names
+4. Creates the input string for the Congenica app using the obtained job IDs and DNAnexus job output names
 5. Prints the input string

 ## Configuration